Folk Redlands Events are held on the third Sunday of the month.

 1-4pm at Redlands Indigiscapes Centre, 17 Runnymede Rd Capalaba.

-July 15 – Colvin Bros & TBA + Blackboard
+July 15 – Colvin Bros & Blackboard

 Melbourne-based bluegrass duo with leanings towards old-time and country music.
 Vocal harmonies, mandolin and guitar picking.